nanditaradha/Project_TV_Script_Generation/README.md

 # Introduction

-Writing scripts for a TV program is a mundane task.Imagine writing every word which comes out from every character in a movie or a tv drama inorder to generate a complete script.Instead of writing manually,here we are going to generate a TV script using Long Short Term Memory Networks – usually just called “LSTMs” – which are a special kind of RNN,capable of learning long-term dependencies.As These networks are capable of predicting and generating the next words that we are intended to generate sequentially in the script.We will train these networks by feeding them an existing TV script.
-Once the networks are trained we will generate a new TV script.
+Writing scripts for a TV program is a mundane task.Imagine writing every word which comes out from every character in a movie or a tv drama inorder to generate a complete script.Instead of writing manually,here we are going to generate a TV script using Long Short Term Memory Networks – usually just called “LSTMs” – which are a special kind of RNN,capable of learning long-term dependencies.As These networks are capable of predicting and generating the next words that we are intended to generate sequentially in the script.We will train these networks by feeding them an existing TV script.Once the networks are trained we will generate a new TV script.

 ## LSTMs
-I am using LSTMs networks to generate a TV script, which is a special type of Recurrent neural network.
-Our training data is a small subset of Seinfield Dataset.Seinfield is a TV series having 9 seasons.
-The dataset contains the conversation between various characters.In this case,I used Recurrent Neural Network(RNN) implemented in PyTorch.
+I used LSTMs networks to generate a TV script, which is a special type of Recurrent neural network.
+Our training data is a small subset of Seinfield Dataset.Seinfield is a TV series having 9 seasons.The dataset contains the conversation between various characters.In this case,I used Recurrent Neural Network(RNN) implemented in PyTorch.

 # Data Description

-Here we are provided with a small subset of Seinfield Dataset.
-Seinfield is a TV series having 9 seasons.The dataset contains the conversation between various characters.
+Here we are provided with a small subset of Seinfield Dataset.Seinfield is a TV series having 9 seasons.The dataset contains the conversation between various characters.

 # Data Pre-Processing
 ## Implemented The Following Pre-Processing Functions On The Dataset